 - genital and/or urinary abnormalities.

-Children with CHARGE syndrome have widely varying intellectual ability.
+Children with CHARGE syndrome have widely varying intellectual abilities.
 In school, some children might need very little classroom support.
 Others might need full-time support and individualised programs.

 Children’s thinking and learning development can also be delayed because of complex medical issues like deafblindness.

-Sleep issues are also common in children with CHARGE.
+Sleep issues are also common in children with CHARGE syndrome.

 Medical concerns linked with CHARGE syndrome

 Children with CHARGE syndrome are often born with life-threatening heart defects and breathing problems.
 They often also have feeding problems and no sense of smell (anosmia).

 Health professionals diagnose CHARGE syndrome by looking at a child’s medical features.

 Children can also have genetic testing for CHARGE syndrome.
 In most cases, genetic testing confirms the CHARGE diagnosis.